verv-vlux/VLX/README.md

 sudo apt-get install docker
 ```

-In a directory of your choosing, create a Dockerfile with exact name "DockerFile"
+In a directory of your choosing, create a Dockerfile with exact name "DockerFile".
-Note: Capital "D" for the file name is neccessary for docker to recognise the configuration
+Note: Capital "D" for the file name is neccessary for docker to recognise the configuration.

+Testing with Docker needs the following Dockerfile.
 Copy the configuration below into this file and save

 ```
 FROM ubuntu:14.04